 The results of my research into Biguerlai Tea were somewhat surprising.
-We did one of our detailed reviews, scrutinizing the ingredients, side effects, customer care and science.
-Plus we focused closely on numerous comments and experiences from all over the web.
-Lastly, we compressed all of the data and responses in order to give you the info you need.
+We did one of our detailed reviews on ingredients, side effects, customer care and science.
+Plus we focused on numerous comments and experiences from all over the web.
+Lastly, we compressed all of the data and responses to give you the info you need.

 First off, Biguerlai Tea is a “slimming” product that helps flush out the colon, cleanse the body of harmful toxins and impurities, treat constipation and encourage weight-loss.
 The only ingredient in the formula is Senna Fruits 1.5 grams and Senna Leaves 500mg.
 You only need to drink it once each day.
 All you need to do to brew it is add the bag to lukewarm water and wait 20 minutes.

 From what we can tell, Biguerlai Tea has been around since 2010.
 The formula does utilize a natural ingredient, and it is suitable for people of all body types.
 Moreover, it’s easy to purchase this online through stores like Amazon but read on.